The Two Sides to the Plastic Bag Ban Debate

 Groups opposed to bag bans have argued that while litter does contribute to the death of thousands of marine animals each year, it is not fair to single out plastic bags as the cause.
 The “plastic bags aren’t only to blame” argument goes on to explain that lost or abandoned fishing gear is also responsible for the wrongful death of marine animals and a plastic bag ban does not address the entire problem.
 This “all or nothing” rational is not only weak, it is short sighted.

 Just because there is a wide variety of litter in our oceans does not mean we should sit by and not attempt to begin to fix the plastic problem.
-Solving parts of a problem ultimately serves to contribute to a greater solution.
+Solving parts of a problem—with products like eco-friendly reusable bags—ultimately serves to contribute to a greater solution.

 Opposing groups have also claimed that cleaning up plastic bag litter is not that expensive and municipalities that claim a financial savings as a result of implementing a ban are not portraying the numbers accurately.
 To that we say that no matter how much money is spent cleaning up litter, it is too much.
 When money is directed to cleaning up litter, that means there is less money to fix infrastructure and build communities.